 This 16 hour course concentrates on the basics of packaging and transporting patients and managing life and limb threats in remote environments.

-This is a 36-40 hr course that covers all the principals and practices of the WFA and introduces the concepts of longer term care and evacuation decisions.
+This is a 36-40 hour course that covers all the principals and practices of the Wilderness First Aid course and introduces the concepts of longer term care and evacuation decisions.

-This is a 72-80 hr course that covers and expands the principals and practices of the first two levels.
+This is a 72-80 hour course that covers and expands the principals and practices of the first two levels.
 It introduces many of the common medical problems that you may encounter in a wilderness environment.
-It is a course designed to give you the tools to make effective evacuation decision and to more effectively deal with long-term care and infection prevention.
+It is a course designed to give you the tools to make effective evacuation decisions and to more effectively deal with long-term care and infection prevention.